-\\During the three months ended March 31, 2020, we removed approximately 250,000 subscribers representing commercial accounts impacted by COVID-19 from our ending Pay-TV subscriber count.
-The effect of the removal of these 250,000 subscribers as of March 31, 2020 was excluded from the calculation of our gross new Pay-TV subscriber activations, net Pay-TV subscriber additions/losses and Pay-TV churn rate for the three months ended March 31, 2020.
+\\During the first quarter 2020, we removed approximately 250,000 subscribers representing commercial accounts impacted by COVID-19 from our ending Pay-TV subscriber count.
+During the second quarter 2020, 45,000 of these subscribers came off pause or had temporary rate relief end and are included in our ending Pay-TV subscriber count as of June 30, 2020.
 See "Results of Operations - Pay-TV subscribers" for further information.